Download MP3 Audio Track

 “A friend is one who warns you” (Arabian Proverb).

 TO “ADMONISH” IS TO REPROVE SOMEONE MILDLY OR KINDLY BUT SERIOUSLY.
-If a friend admonishes you, for example, that means that he or she cautions you or counsels you against a certain course of action.
-Because it has a distinctly “disciplinary” ring to it, admonition doesn’t strike us as a particularly positive thing, but it’s actually a better thing than most people give it credit for being.
-Success in this life often comes down to whether we’re willing to be warned, and so being open to admonition is one of the key components of the good life.
-And as far as friends are concerned, a faithful friend will never fail to admonish us when admonition is in our best interest.
+If a friend admonishes you, that means they caution you about your behavior or counsel you against a dangerous course of action.
+Because it has a distinctly “disciplinary” ring, admonition may not seem like a positive practice — I doubt many would call it an “enthusiastic idea.”
+However, it’s a better thing than most people suppose.
+Since success in this life often comes down to whether we’re willing to be warned, being open to admonition is a part of the good life.
+And as far as our friends are concerned, a faithful friend will admonish us when we need it — in serious cases, even risking the relationship in order to say what we need to hear.

-Receiving admonition is certainly not the most pleasant thing we can imagine.
-And if we judge things merely by whether they give us pleasure, admonition may not rank very high.
-But the momentary pain of having it pointed out to us that we’re headed down the wrong road is well worth accepting, simply because it helps us avoid a much greater, and perhaps disastrous, pain later on.
-As Shakespeare pointed out, “Better a little chiding than a great deal of heartbreak.”
+Receiving admonition is certainly not pleasant, and if we judge things solely by whether they make us feel good emotionally, admonition won’t be something we tolerate.
+But the momentary pain of having it pointed out that we’re headed down the wrong road is worth accepting, simply because it helps us avoid a much greater, and perhaps disastrous, pain later on.
+As Shakespeare put it, “Better a little chiding than a great deal of heartbreak.”

-We need to work at being people who receive admonition in the proper spirit and give admonition in the right way.
-When we’re being warned, we need to hear the admonition with openness, humility, courage, and an eagerness to act on every bit of truth we’re hearing.
-And when we’re doing the warning, we need to muster all the wisdom we’ve ever learned.
-It takes good judgment, honest love, and considerable skill to achieve a balance between courage and consideration, but without that balance, admonitions often go unheeded.
+We need to work on two things: receiving admonition in the proper spirit and giving admonition in the right way.
+When we’re being warned, we need to hear the admonition with openness, humility, courage, and an eagerness to act on whatever truth we’re hearing.
+And when we’re the one issuing the warning, we need to do so wisely.
+It takes good judgment, honest love, and considerable skill to find the balance between courage and kindness, but without that balance, admonitions often do more harm than good.

-Yet whether we’re fortunate to have friends who’ll admonish us, we all have a conscience, and that’s precisely what our conscience is supposed to do: warn us.
-We need to ensure that our consciences are well educated and that their warnings are based on reality.
-But more than that, we need to listen to our consciences.
-If we don’t, the time will come when they’ll give up.
-They’ll quit trying to get our attention — and eventually they’ll abandon us.
-Let’s not let that happen.
+Whether or not we have friends who’ll admonish us, we all have a conscience, and that’s precisely what our conscience is supposed to do.
+We need to ensure that our conscience is well-educated and that its warnings are based on truth and reality.
+But more than that, we need to listen to our conscience.
+If we don’t, the time will come when it will give up.
+It will stop trying to get our attention and eventually abandon us.
+Let’s make sure that doesn’t happen.

 “If conscience smite thee once, it is an admonition; if twice, it is a condemnation” (Nathaniel Hawthorne).